edgexfoundry/edgex-docs/docs_src/microservices/application/services/AppRecordReplay/GettingStarted.md

     Use the Postman `Send and Download` option for the `Export recording - JSON` request so that the response can be saved to file.
 The `Send and Download` option is on the `Send` button.

 !!! note
-    Postman automatically will decompress the responses when requesting GZIB or ZLIB compression.
+    Postman automatically decompresses the responses when requesting GZIB or ZLIB compression.
 Use the following curl commands to save the compressed response to file.

     ```text
     curl localhost:59712/api/{{api_version}}/data?compression=gzip -o recording.gz